konduto/php-sdk/README.md

 $order->setCustomer($customer);
 ```

+You can check all the possible models in `src/Models/` folder.

 #### Using dates and DateTime

 This library automatically converts dates to the required API format.
 If it is convenient for you, you can directly provide a `DateTime` object to the fields that require dates.